tifa365/awesome-berlin-data/README.md

 Interactive maps and visual applications for exploring Berlin.

+- 🕰️ [Berlin 1928](https://1928.tagesspiegel.de/) - Swipe map comparing aerial imagery of Berlin from 1928 with modern imagery (2015+).
+Tour locations like Potsdamer Platz or Tempelhof and slide between "then" and "now" to see how the city was destroyed, rebuilt, densified, or reimagined.
+By Tagesspiegel.
 - 🎨 [Kiezcolors](https://github.com/technologiestiftung/kiezcolors) - Interactive map-based tool that generates postcards showing land-use distribution in any Berlin neighborhood.
 Select a location and see how space is divided between categories like traffic, nature, water, residential, and recreation using ALKIS open data.
 - 📸 [Luftbilder Berlin](https://github.com/codeforberlin/luftbilder.berlin.codefor.de) - Web application displaying historical aerial photographs of Berlin from 2004-2022 (and 1928).
 Search by address to observe how the city has changed over time at any location.
 Data sourced from Berlin's FIS-Broker.
 - 🗺️ [OSM Berlin & Verkehrswende](https://github.com/osmberlin) - Organization hosting OpenStreetMap projects for sustainable transport and Berlin/Brandenburg.
 Includes parking data processing, traffic sign tools, street space maps, and Mapillary street coverage analysis.
 Active community with monthly meetups.
+- ⚔️ [Straßenkrieg](https://hanshack.com/strassenkrieg/) - Interactive map by Hans Hack tagging Berlin street names with war/military references — from battles and regiments to territorial conquests — showing how militarism and conflict history are embedded in everyday toponymy.
 - 🎄 [WeihnachtsmarktFinder](https://github.com/technologiestiftung/weihnachtsmarktkarte) - Interactive map of Christmas markets in Berlin with filters for opening times, entry fees, special attractions, and ÖPNV proximity.
 Includes [open dataset](https://daten.berlin.de/datensaetze/simple_search_wwwberlindesenwebservicemaerktefesteweihnachtsmaerkte) annually updated by Senate Department for Economics, Energy and Public Enterprises.

 ------------------------------